pyomeca/ezc3d/doc/paper/paper.md

 The *c3d* format [@crampC3dOrg2019] is an open-source standard extensively used in the field of biomechanics.
 The main data collection and data analysis software can read and export them.
 It was initially designed to store three-dimensional point data and analog data (e.g., force platform or EMG).
-Nowadays, by stretching the standard, companies have managed to include all sorts of theoretically non-c3d- compliant biomechanical data, including for instance IMU data.
+Nowadays, by stretching the standard, companies have managed to include all sorts of theoretically non-standard biomechanical data, including for instance IMU data.
 To match the needs of the community, Motion Lab Systems---who created and maintains the *c3d* format---updates the standard to match the biomechanical needs and more exotic usage of the format.

 Despite being extensively used by the biomechanics community, there are surprisingly few alternatives when it comes to manipulate *c3d* files outside analyses software.